 You'll also have access to a range of training and development opportunities that will both support your studies and enhance your employability, allowing you to get the most out of your time at Leeds.

 There are many opportunities within our School to gain valuable skills and experience.
-Each year you can apply for a £300 grant to support research activities such as attending conferences or visiting specialist archives.

 You can teach our undergraduate students, allowing you to share your knowledge while learning how to instruct, inspire and coordinate a group.